-The Circular problem is finished and you should be satisfied that all the critical information is available for viewing.
+Dimensioning the second drawing, the Circular problem is finished and you can be satisfied that all the critical information is available for viewing.
 In Figure 6.25, you can see the entire drawing without manufacturing notes.
 As in the Rectangular problem, the notes become significant in providing the material, machining information, coating requirements and tolerances.
 In chapter 7 you will be shown the steps to completing your set of notes.